-Once all the data is present on the GPU, the interpreter kernel can be dispatched.
-As already described, the kernel will be dispatched for each expression to reduce thread divergence.
-In fact, dispatching the same kernel multiple times with different expressions, means, there will not occur any thread divergence which will be explained later.
+Once all the necessary data is present on the GPU, the interpreter kernel can be dispatched.
+As previously mentioned, the kernel is dispatched for each expression to minimise thread divergence.
+In fact, dispatching the same kernel multiple times for each expression ensures that there will not occur any thread divergence, as will be explained later.